FernandoPieressa/Meal-Delivery-App/README.md

 The user can also register new admin users to manage the Meal Delivery app by using the *Register* tab.

-After a reminder has been sent, employees will be able to click the link in the slack reminder with the format ´´´ {protocol}://{host}/menu/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxx ´´´
+After a reminder has been sent, employees will be able to click the link in the slack reminder with the format:

+´´´
+{protocol}://{host}/menu/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxx
+´´´